 David Foster Wallace.
 This Is Water Some Thoughts, Delivered on a Significant Occasion, about Living a Compassionate L. Boston, Little Brown & Company, 2009.

-Every month or so I write a newsletter called Deconstruct, where I share actionable insights on learning, creativity, and improved thinking.
+Every month I write a newsletter called Deconstruct, where I share insights on decision making, personal growth, and antifragile careers.

 It also includes early previews of upcoming posts, and a behind-the-scenes look at my work.